littlebobert/slack-translator/README.md

 ## 1. Create the Slack app

 1. Open [Slack API Apps](https://api.slack.com/apps), choose **Create New App**, and create it from [`config/slack-app-manifest.json`](config/slack-app-manifest.json).
-2. Ask a workspace administrator to review and approve the user scopes.
+2. Under **OAuth & Permissions → User Token Scopes**, verify these read-only user scopes are present: `channels:history`, `channels:read`, `groups:history`, `groups:read`, `im:history`, `im:read`, `mpim:history`, `mpim:read`, and `users:read`.
+3. Under **Event Subscriptions**, enable events.
+Expand **Subscribe to events on behalf of users**—not **Subscribe to bot events**—and add all four workspace events:
+   - `message.channels`
+   - `message.groups`
+   - `message.im`
+   - `message.mpim`
+4. Save the event-subscription changes.
+A working Socket Mode connection alone is not sufficient: without these user events, Slack connects but sends no messages to the relay.
-3. Under **Basic Information → App-Level Tokens**, generate a token with only `connections:write`.
-This is the `xapp-…` token.
+5. Under **Basic Information → App-Level Tokens**, generate a token with only `connections:write`.
+This is `SLACK_APP_TOKEN`, and it starts with `xapp-…`.
+6. Under **Socket Mode**, confirm Socket Mode is enabled.
-4. Install or reinstall the app to the workspace as your Slack account.
-Copy the resulting `xoxp-…` user OAuth token.
+7. Install or reinstall the app to the workspace as your Slack account after changing scopes or event subscriptions.
+Copy the resulting **User OAuth Token**, which starts with `xoxp-…`; this is `SLACK_USER_TOKEN`.
+Do not use the Bot User OAuth Token (`xoxb-…`).
+8. Ask a workspace administrator to approve the installation and user scopes if required.
-5. Find your Slack member ID from your Slack profile menu.
+9. Find your Slack member ID from your Slack profile menu.
 It starts with `U`.

-The app requests read-only user scopes.
-It intentionally omits `chat:write`, so neither OpenClaw nor this plugin can post as you through this app.
+The manifest declares the scopes and user events above, but verify them in Slack after importing it.
+The app intentionally omits `chat:write`, so neither OpenClaw nor this plugin can post as you through this app.

 ## 2. Install the OpenClaw Slack channel